breadbored/NUST/README.md

 ## Mission

 Create a portable, cycle accurate NES emulator in Rust that requires minimal porting to other systems.

 Drawing and GUI will need to be system specific regardless of implementation.

-Multithreading is kept barebones for the purpose of easily swapping.
+~~Multithreading is kept barebones for the purpose of easily swapping.
 While this technically can be switched to an async event system rather than multithreading with 4 lines of code changed, performance will take a major hit because of the thread sleep logic that each thread uses.
-Please be aware that single threaded systems should refactor the timing mechanism found in the CPU instructions and the `main.rs` thread spawner.
+Please be aware that single threaded systems should refactor the timing mechanism found in the CPU instructions and the `main.rs` thread spawner.~~

+Multithreading has been removed as it is uncessary with the current timing method.
+Multithreading the simple architecture provides 0 benefits to powerful systsems and is a hinderance to low power systems with only 1-4 threads.
+I may revisit adding a compiler flag to enable multithreading in the future.

 ## TODO